redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/2.3-kickstart-playbook/README.md

 A few notes about this playbook:
 - We want `hosts: all` because we'll use Ansible Controller to determine what inventories/hosts to target
 - We're going to push this to an already created web server so we can view the results quickly.
 In addition, for devices on a network, the RHEL boot ISO can be used without modification to kickstart a device by specifying the `inst.ks=` boot option.
-For more information on this, refer to the [Red Hat Knowledgebase](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/performing_an_advanced_rhel_8_installation/starting-kickstart-installations_installing-rhel-as-an-experienced-user).
+For more information on this process, refer to this [Red Hat Knowledgebase Article](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/performing_an_advanced_rhel_8_installation/starting-kickstart-installations_installing-rhel-as-an-experienced-user).

 Once your playbook is constructed, push it up into your git repo.